grumpyolddev/grumpyolddev.github.io/_posts/2015-01-19-one-single-board-computer-to-rule-them-all.md

 However, I would recommend you to buy a good NAS like ***Synology***.
 It costs a few hundreds, but it is faster, more robust and has lots of applications ready to install!
 In fact, it can back up all your data to Amazon Glacier without all the pain I suffered.

 My second advice is do not buy a Raspberry Pi.
 Don't get me wrong, I love this device.
 But, there are others single-board computers more powerful than the Raspberry Pi for about the same price, such as: ***BeagleBone***, ***Banana Pi*** and ***Intel Edison***, among others.
 For example, if your applications relies heavily on the network.
-The Raspberry Pi has a 10/100 Ethernet network interface only while its rivals come with Gigabit Ethernet! #fail
+The Raspberry Pi has a 10/100 Ethernet network interface only while its rivals come with ***Gigabit Ethernet***.
+Fail!

 My last advice is use Amazon Glacier!
 You will get a serious cloud backup for cents a month!